About Standard Life Equity Release

 Things to consider

-- A lifetime mortgage is a loan secured against your home.
-It will reduce the value of your estate and may affect your entitlement to means-tested benefits.
+- Equity release will reduce your estate's value and may affect your entitlement to means-tested benefits

 Standard Life Equity Release is a trading name of Key Retirement Solutions Ltd. Registered in England No 02457440.
 Registered Office: Baines House, 4 Midgery Court, Fulwood, Preston PR2 9ZH.
 Equity release content and financial promotions have been provided and approved by Key Retirement Solutions Ltd who are authorised and regulated by the Financial Conduct Authority.
 Any personal data provided on this page will be shared with Key Retirement Solutions Ltd who will use the information to contact you about your enquiry.